Introduction to the Criminal Justice System

 Restoration

-Despite its crucial role, the criminal justice system faces numerous challenges that can hinder its effectiveness.
-Understanding these challenges is vital for future reform efforts.
+Despite its essential role, the criminal justice system grapples with systemic issues that undermine its legitimacy and effectiveness.
+Understanding these challenges is critical for reformers and informed citizens alike.

 • Overcrowding in prisons